GOCDB/gocdb/INSTALL.md

 * [Doctrine](#doctrine)
   * 2.3.3 (newer versions should be fine but are untested)
+  * There is a bug in the 2.3.3 Doctrine paging code, which affects the GetDowntime API result.
+The fix is detailed [below](#doctrineFix)

 * PhpUnit and PDO driver for selected DB (optional, required for running DBUnit tests only, see `tests/INSTALL.md` for more info)